please-build/puku/README.md

 unallocated sources.

 Sources are then allocated to existing rules where possible based on their kind type.
 If no rule can be found, then a new rule will be created.
-The kind type that puku chooses for new rules are the built in base types i.e. `go_library`, `go_test`, and `go_binary`.
+The kind type that puku chooses for new rules are the built-in base types i.e. `go_library`, `go_test`, and `go_binary`.

 Once all sources have been allocated, the imports for each source file are collected and resolved.
 Puku will resolve